-I was co-opted on 25 September 2018.
+I was co-opted on 25 September 2018 after serving over ten years as a Parent Governor on the governing board.
 I currently chair the Resource sub-committee.
 I have over 30 years business experience working locally in commercial banking and am able to contribute some experience and expertise from this background in dealing with the intricacies of a school budget.

 I was a local authority governor at Friesland School from 2012 and was co-opted on 25.9.18.
 I have always worked in education both in England and abroad.
 My final role at a large comprehensive school in South Derbyshire comprised time as both Head of Mathematics and Assistant Headteacher with responsibility for data and assessment.

 Upon retirement, I was determined, in addition to travelling, walking, reading and spending time with grandchildren, to maintain my links with education and to contribute to the local community.
-Hence, my role as a school governor and being a member of the South Derbyshire bench since 2010.
-Both roles I find stimulating and challenging.
-With my experience in data and assessment, I am Vice Chair of Governors.
+Hence my role as school governor since September 2012 and being a member of the South Derbyshire Bench from 2010 to 2019.
+Both roles I found stimulating and challenging.

-Challenges in education still remain for each and every youngster to achieve their full potential and I am proud on my continuing involvement in trying to achieve that goal.
+Challenges in education still remain for each and every youngster to achieve their full potential and I am proud of my continuing involvement in trying to achieve that goal.